YouTube, Vimeo remove My Pillow CEO’s conspiratorial pro-Trump film

 Mr. Lindell, 59, offered little in response when asked to comment Saturday about being unable to share his film on services like YouTube and Vimeo.

 “Watch this video and stay focused,” Mr. Lindell told The Times in an email, along with a link to his personal site where the movie can still be viewed online.
+He declined to comment further.

 Offline, One America News Network, an unabashedly pro-Trump network better known as “OAN,” has been airing Mr. Lindell‘s movie on cable TV preceded by a disclaimer saying that he paid for the air-time.